TrudeEH/web/content/notes/ready/c-language.md

 ### Switch Statement

-Faster than IF when over 5 cases.
+Generally faster than `IF` when over 5 cases.

 ```C
 switch(grade){